Sergio Santos (baseball): Toronto Blue Jays

 Santos began the 2014 season as the closer for the Blue Jays, due to an injury to Casey Janssen.
 Santos converted his first 5 save chances, but proceeded to blow his next 3 opportunities, raising his ERA to over 10.
 On May 3, he was replaced as closer by Aaron Loup.
 Santos was designated for assignment by the Blue Jays on July 21.
 He cleared waivers and was assigned to the Triple-A Buffalo Bisons on July 23.
 His contract was selected from Buffalo on August 23.
 The Blue Jays designated Santos for assignment again on August 27, after he made two unsuccessful appearances with the big league club.
 On September 1, he was outrighted to the Double-A New Hampshire Fisher Cats.
 Santos finished the 2014 season with a 0–3 record, 5 saves, 8.57 ERA, 29 strikeouts, and a 2.19 WHIP in 26 appearances totaling 21 innings pitched.
+He became a free agent following the season.

 Los Angeles Dodgers

 On January 8, 2015, he agreed to a minor league contract with the Los Angeles Dodgers.
-He was assigned to the AAA Oklahoma City Dodgers.
+He was assigned to the Triple-A Oklahoma City Dodgers.
 The Dodgers promoted him to the MLB roster on April 24.
 He was designated for assignment on May 27 and removed from the 40-man roster.
 In 12 games with the Dodgers, he had a 4.73 ERA.
 He cleared waivers and elected to become a free agent rather than return to the minors.

 New York Yankees

 On June 9, 2015, Santos agreed on a minor league deal with the New York Yankees.
 The Yankees promoted him to the major leagues on June 13.
 He was placed on the disabled list on June 19 with right elbow inflammation, after just two appearances with the Yankees.
 On June 21, it was reported that he would undergo Tommy John surgery.
-On November 2, he was outrighted and immediately elected free agency.
+On November 2, he was outrighted off of the 40–man roster and immediately elected free agency.

+Post–playing career

+New York Yankees

+Santos was named manager of the Hudson Valley Renegades, the High-A affiliate of the New York Yankees, for 2023.

+Chicago White Sox

+On January 19, 2024, the Chicago White Sox hired Santos to serve as the manager for their Double–A affiliate, the Birmingham Barons.
+On January 11, 2025, the White Sox promoted Santos to serve as the manager for their Triple-A affiliate, the Charlotte Knights.
+The White Sox parted ways with Santos following the 2025 season.

 Pitching style

-Santos throws a hard four-seam fastball with movement in the 96-97 mph range, as well as an 87 mph slider and a changeup.
+Santos featured a hard four-seam fastball with movement in the 96-97 mph range, as well as an 87 mph slider and a changeup.